Adarsh-vyas12/Task-Management/README.md

 User Login: Registered users can log in to access their tasks and account settings.

 Task Management: Users can create, view, edit, and delete tasks.
-Task attributes typically include title, description, due date, priority, and status.
+Task attributes typically include title, description, due date,status etc.

-Task Status: Tasks can be categorized by status (e.g., "To Do," "In Progress," "Done") for efficient tracking.
+Task Status: Tasks can be categorized by status (e.g., "complete","incomplete") for efficient tracking.

 User Authentication: Ensures that only registered and authenticated users can access and modify task data.